Olly Murs: Philanthropy

 In February 2011, it was announced that Murs would participate in the BT Charity Trek, with other celebrities, as part of the 2011 Comic Relief Red Nose Day campaign.
-The celebrities spent five days in the Kaisut desert in north Kenya, covering 100 km in temperatures up to 40 °C. On 2 April 2011, Murs appeared in a celebrity version of Who Wants to Be a Millionaire? and won £10,000 for charity.
-On 22 April, he appeared on a celebrity edition of Deal or No Deal, where he won 50p for his chosen charity, Brainwave, a local charity based in Murs' home town of which he had become a patron, for children with brain conditions such as cerebral palsy or developmental delay.
+The celebrities spent five days in the Kaisut desert in north Kenya, covering 100 km in temperatures up to 40 °C.

+On 2 April 2011, Murs appeared in a celebrity version of Who Wants to Be a Millionaire? and won £10,000 for charity.
+On 22 April, he appeared on a celebrity edition of Deal or No Deal, where he won 50p for his chosen charity, Brainwave, a local charity based in Murs's home town of which he had become a patron, for children with brain conditions such as cerebral palsy or developmental delay.

+On 24 March 2012, In aid of Sport Relief, Murs performed alongside Rizzle Kicks, Vida and JLS at a special charity concert, held at The O2 Arena in London.

 On 27 May 2012, Murs played for England in a charity match for Soccer Aid at Old Trafford, but was taken off in the first half due to a hamstring injury.
 England ended up winning the match in a 3–1 victory against the rest of the world.
 This was the second time Murs had played for the England Team at Soccer Aid.
 He played back in 2010, a third time in 2014 and made a fourth appearance in 2016.

 He is also a patron for the Nordoff-Robbins music therapy charity, and more recently he has become a patron for the Rays of Sunshine Children's Charity, who grant wishes to seriously or terminally ill children aged 3–18 in the United Kingdom.

+On 10 November 2014, Murs confirmed on his Twitter account that he would join the line up for Band Aid 30.

 In June 2021, Murs organised the "Climb for Caroline", a sponsored climb of mountain peaks in the Lake District.
 The walk intended to raise money for the mental health support charity Samaritans, and named after Caroline Flack, who had died the previous February.